Valkyrie Elysium

 Valkyrie Elysium is an action role-playing video game developed by Soleil and published by Square Enix.
 It was released on September 29, 2022 for PlayStation 4 and PlayStation 5, and on November 11 for Windows.
 Part of the Valkyrie Profile series, it was the first home console installment in more than 15 years, and the third overall.
 Like its predecessors, the game is significantly based on Norse mythology, and follows Maria, a valkyrie who is created to find and purify souls to help an injured Odin defeat Fenrir, during Ragnarok.
 Elysium, a spiritual sequel, uses an action, rather than turn-based, battle system.
 The game received mixed reviews from critics, who praised the game's character design, artwork, combat system, voice acting, and music, but the narrative was criticized as weak, and the graphical quality was seen as low-budget, with environments lacking in detail or things to interact with.

 Plot

 The game follows Maria, a valkyrie and lesser god created by Odin, the "All-Father".
 She is sent to find and purify souls on Midgard so as to bolster support for Odin, using the Einherjar, resurrected warriors who further Odin's cause.
 Each Einherjar has their own story of what led to their demise.
+Maria can also access the memories of deceased humans by interacting with flowers known as Hollow Blossoms.
+Maria also learns about the Verdan Blossoms, which holds memories she can't decipher.

+During one of her missions to purify souls, Maria meets Armand, a human searching for an unknown objective.
+She also encounters a rogue valkyrie named Hilde.
+After a brief confrontation, Hilde warns Maria not to trust Odin.
+Maria later reports the encounter to Odin, who claims that certain forces are attempting to undermine his efforts to save the world.
+He then instructs her to locate the Four Gifts, stating that they are necessary to achieve this goal.

+Maria retrieves two of the Gifts but suffers a setback after encountering Hilde again, who is already in possession of the remaining Gifts.
+After defeating Hilde in another battle, her benefactor Fenrir appears and reveals to Maria and the Einherjar that Odin is not attempting to save the world, but instead plans to use the souls to increase his power.
+Fenrir then summons a large number of undead before departing.
+Maria and the Einherjar are subsequently rescued by Odin.

+Having already lost the remaining Gifts, Odin orders Maria to kill Fenrir and retrieve them.
+Maria then encounters Fenrir in Nifleheim in which the latter reveals the truth; once Odin gathers enough souls, he plans to escape to a new world to avoid his own destruction in the impending Ragnarok.
+After surviving an ambush set by Fenrir, a conflicted Maria questions Odin’s motives back in Asgard, but he dismisses Fenrir’s claims as falsehoods intended to turn her against him.
+Maria returns to Nifleheim to confront Fenrir once again.

+The game has multiple endings which depends on the players actions upond reaching Chapter 9: